 Since Qmatic Orchestra can seamlessly communicate with the municipal office's back office, making control information accessible in real time is not a problem in any way.
 This means that employees always have insight into the streams of customers including data about waiting times and the number of people waiting.
 Adjustments can be made quickly and efficiently should there be logistics bottlenecks.
 Moreover, employees can be provided with information about the nature of the support that they must offer because of the far-reaching integration.
 This safeguards that they are fully prepared.

-The City of Utrecht, renowned for its innovative and inspirational environment and one of the fastest growing cities in the Netherlands is the capital of the Utrecht region, which is ranked as one of Europe’s most competitive regions.
+The City of Utrecht is renowned for its innovative and inspirational environment and is one of the fastest-growing cities in the Netherlands.
 The City's municipal office is one of the largest and busiest in the Netherlands with over 2000 daily visitors.

 Moving to the new municipal office, the city of Utrecht exchanged 30+ buildings for one central location.
-To meet the citizens and staff needs in this one stop shop, the City needed a comprehensive Customer Journey Management solution to guide the citizens forward.
+To meet the citizen and staff needs in this office, the City needed a comprehensive Customer Journey Management solution to guide the citizens forward.